auxsophia/auxsophia.github.io/_pages/humanFlourishing/society3.md

 Do you love the American ideal of merit, equality, and freedom, but find yourself trapped in our current dystopia with no alternative?

-Have you accepted collapse, on the scale of ecological, social, global collapse is possible and imminent in the next 10 to 80 years?
+Have you accepted collapse, on the scale of ecological, social, global collapse is imminent in the next 10 to 80 years?

+Do you accept humans are deeply flawed, greed is rarely good, and we should have limitations?

-Do you believe we cannot go back to full connection with the Earth, but must reconnect to sustainable living while maintaining beneficial technology?
+Do you believe we cannot go back to full connection with the Earth, but must reconnect to sustainable, community living while maintaining beneficial technology?

 Do you believe the study and development of good AI is the best path for our species?

-Do you accept humans are deeply flawed, greed is rarely good, and we should be constrained?

 ## A New Framework - Opensource Society